 It is compulsory for you to register for GST filing in Singapore with IRAS, if your annual taxable supplies exceed $1 million.
 GST registration is also required in the previous quarters the same condition existed where taxable supplies has exceeded S$1 million for a year.

 GST registration can be done voluntary, if your annual taxable supplies is below $1 million.
 You would need to consider the pro and cons carefully as you cannot de-registered as a GST company easily.

 GST comptroller will approve voluntary registration based on case-by case basis.
 Once GST registration is approved, the company must stay registered for a minimum of 2 years.
-Company who fails to submit the GST filing on a timely basis will be fine and charge according to the regulation.
+Company who fails to submit the GST filing in Singapore on a timely basis will be fine and charge according to the regulation.

 Your company must issue Tax invoice which shows UEN reference number.
 Tax invoices and records must be properly kept for GST audit even after the financial year end.
 When you are preparing the invoices, please enter the supplies amount and add the prevailing tax rate which is known as Output Tax.

 The GST that you incur on business purchases and expenses is known as input tax.
 There are many GST rules regulating the ability to claim input tax on your business purchases and expenses.
 Customers must keep all the original receipts with UEN and full company name mentioned on the invoice.